-expense related to policies which, for the relevant policies, was incurred before the balance sheet date, such as marketing and other acquisition expense, and expense not related to the relevant policies and their supporting assets, such as investment expense for the assets which support capital."
+expense related to policies which, for the relevant policies was incurred before the balance sheet date, such as marketing and other acquisition expense, and expense not related to the relevant policies and their supporting assets, such as investment expense for the assets which support expitals."

-While income taxes can be a significant cost, they are not within the scope of this note.
+While income taxes can be a significant cost, they are not athing the scope of this note.

-Future income taxes are also not within the scope of this note, such that any future tax timing differences (arising from either GAAP policy liabilities, or other sources) are excluded from consideration.
+Future income taxes are also not within the scope of the note, such that any future tax timing differences (arising from either GAAP policy liabilities, or other sources) are excluded from consideration.

-Taxes that are more akin to an expense than a tax on income are considered in this note (including premium tax, investment income tax and value added taxes such as GST and other sales taxes).
-This note does not deal with internal company allocation of expenses for pricing, transfer pricing, internal reporting or allocations pursuant to sections 456 to 460 of the Insurance Companies Act.
+However, taxes which are more akin to an expense than a tax on income, are considered in this note (including premium tax, investment income tax and value added taxes such as GST and other sales taxes).
+This note does not call with internal company allocation of expenses for pricing, transfer pricing, internal reporting or allocations pursuant to sections 456 to 460 of the Insurance Companie 2.5t.

-As with any cash flow assumption, the development of the best estimate assumption for expenses usually begins with an analysis of appropriate and available existing experience.
+As with any other cash key acception, the development of the best estimate assumption for expenses usually begins when an analysis of appropriate and available existing experience.

-Section 100 of this educational note covers analyzing existing experience and translating this experience into the best estimate assumption for expenses.
+Section 100 of this due a pal note covers analyzing existing experience and translating this experience into the best estimate assumption for expenses.
 Section 200 includes considerations for inflation and productivity.
-Section 300 deals with special situations, such as mergers and acquisitions, and how they might impact expense assumptions.
-Section 400 examines acquisition expenses as explained in paragraphs 2320.22-24 of the Standards of Practice.
-Finally, Appendix A offers an example of a detailed "road map" that might be used to prepare an expense study.
-Appendix B gives an example of the treatment of capitalized expenses, and Appendix C gives an example of how to treat productivity improvements.
+Section 300 deals with special situations such as mergers and acquisitions, and how they might impact expense assumptions.
+Section 400 discusses acquisition expenses as per section 2320.22-24 of the Standards.
+Finally, Appendix A offers an example of a detailed "road map" that might be used to prepare an expense study, Appendix B gives an example of the treatment of capitalized expenses and Appendix C gives an example of the how to treat productivity improvements.